 A delight to walk around on foot, Wellington will satisfy the most demanding of shoppers.
 The ‘Golden Mile’ is the focal point for many shoppers while those looking for the more bohemian retail experience will enjoy Cuba Street, the scene of many vintage fashion stores, retro shops and quirky bookstores.
 To sample the local experience, check out the numerous weekly markets dotted around the city.

 The Golden Mile

 For standard, commercial retail therapy, shoppers will enjoy the 'Golden Mile', Wellington's main shopping district, covering Willis Street and Lambton Quay.
 You'll find numerous malls, department stores and arcades here, together with cafes and restaurants in which to rest your weary feet.
-For a little bit of character, head to Kirkcaldie & Stains on Lambton Quay.
-Established in 1863, this iconic department store upholds its commitment to customer service and tradition, and is packed full of local and international brands.
+David Jones is the premier department store with a rich history and located on Lambton Quay.

 Those after a more eclectic purchase, will most definitely head for Cuba Street; a bohemian's paradise full of curio shops, specialist boutiques, colourful cafes and an abundance of street art, including the famous Bucket Fountain.
 Cuba Street also hosts Wellington's popular Fringe Festival (amongst others) and it would be hard to pound the pavement here without spending a few dollars.

 If you love a good barter, then make for the Harbourside Market, on the corner of Cable Street and Barnett Street, next to the Te Papa museum.
 Held every Sunday, the oldest produce market in Wellington is a chance to haggle over your own Sunday dinner - anything from fresh fruit and vegetables, to specialist gourmet foodstuffs.